icpc/ccs-specs/Contest_API.md

 ### Capabilities

 The API specifies several
-capabilities that define behaviours that clients can expect and actions they can perform.
+capabilities that define behaviors that clients can expect and actions they can perform.
 For instance, a team account will typically have access to a "team_submit" capability that allows a team to perform POST operations on the submissions endpoint, but doesn't allow it to